 STEP 15: Place singletons on grid for master schedule by teacher and by period.

-- Conflict matrix data becomes the basis for placing singletons followed by placing doubletons.
+- Conflict matrix data becomes the basis for placing singletons followed by placing doubletons on the actual grid.

-- Initial runs of master schedule will identify additional conflicts that may be irresolvable.
+- Initial run(s) of master schedule will ultimately identify additional conflicts that may have not been anticipated.

 STEP 16: Enter remainder of courses.